 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio as of July 1, 2011 is 82.8%.
-The funded ratio measured on the market value of assets drops to 78.7% as of July 1, 2011.
+The funded ratio as of July 1, 2012 is 81.9%.
+The funded ratio measured on the market value of assets drops to 75.1% as of July 1, 2012.

-The calculated employer contribution rate for FY 2013 is 32.68%.
-This rate is greater than the 32.04% rate calculated in the 2010 valuation.
-This is primarily due to the asset loss in FY 2011 on an actuarial value basis (7.2% versus the 8.5% assumed annual rate-of-return), but it also stems from the calculated contribution rate not being contributed to the System.
+The calculated employer (City of Houston) contribution rate for FY 2014 is 34.50%.
+This rate is greater than the 32.68% rate calculated in the prior July 1, 2011 actuarial valuation report.
+This is primarily due to the asset loss in FY 2012 on an actuarial value basis (6.32% versus the 8.5% assumed annual rate-of-return), but it also stems from the calculated contribution rate not being consistently contributed to the System by the City of Houston.
 These losses were partially offset by liability gains driven primarily by salary increases being less than assumed and fewer retirements than expected.
 Please see Table 6 under Section III of our Report for a detailed analysis of the change in the calculated employer contribution rate from the prior year to this year.

 As you know, the contribution rate is determined using an actuarial value of assets rather than market value.
-The actuarial value of assets recognize 20% of the difference (5 year smoothing) between the market value of assets and the expected actuarial value of assets, based on the assumed valuation rate of return.
-There are currently \$187.4 million in asset losses being deferred that will be recognized in the future and will continue to drive decreases in the funded ratio and increases in the rate required to amortize the UAAL over 30 years unless offset by future gains.
-As can be seen in Table 7 of Section III, in the absence of any future gains or losses the employer contribution rate is expected to increase to over 35% of payroll before decreasing to just over 32% during the next 10 years as the funded ratio falls to below 80%.
+The actuarial value of assets recognizes 20% of the difference (typically referred to as "five year smoothing") between the market value of assets and the expected actuarial value of assets, based upon the assumed valuation rate of return of 8.50% per annum.
+There are currently \$321.5 million in asset losses being deferred that will be recognized in the future and continue to drive decreases in the System's funded ratio and increases in the rate required to amortize the UAAL over 30 years unless offset by future gains.
+As can be seen in Table 7 of Section III, in the absence of any future gains or losses the employer contribution rate is expected to increase to more than 38% of payroll before beginning a slow decline as the System's estimated funded ratio also steadily declines over the next ten years.
+Our projections show the System not reaching a funded ratio of 80% again until approximately 2034 based upon the current \$10 million annual increase contribution schedule.